The ‘Infinity War’ Trailer Is Officially Dropping Tomorrow

-Marvel fans finally have their answer.
-The Avengers: Infinity War trailer is officially premiering tomorrow.
+Marvel fans finally have their answer: The Avengers: Infinity War trailer is officially premiering tomorrow.
 No more wondering, no more speculating, no more hints, no more teases; the Russo brothers have confirmed tomorrow is the big day.

 Infinity War directors Joe and Anthony Russo have been stringing along Avengers fans for months when it came to the premiere date of the trailer.
 Audiences at Disney’s D23 Expo and San Diego’s Comic-Con were treated to special trailers earlier in the year, but those not lucky enough to attend have been waiting somewhat patiently for their own viewing.

-Note: Update: Good Morning America revealed they will debut the trailer tomorrow morning on their program.